Word Gems

 See more discussion in the “waves” article.

 K. Elenchus, as a final note – it’s quite ironic.
-John chooses Mary because, in her presence, momentarily his spirit is quieted and seems satisfied.
+John chooses pretty Mary because, in her presence, momentarily, his spirit is quieted and seems satisfied.

 E. Like hearing the bird’s song at dawn.

 K. But it's temporary, and usually he experiences no profound soul connection with her.
 Now contrast this with a hypothetical situation.
 A fellow knows a girl who, in terms of externality, does not give him comfort.
-She’s prickly, she’s nice sometimes, but too often a churl.
+She’s prickly, she’s nice sometimes but too often a churl.
 And so he learns to avoid her.
-However, even though, at the surface of life, he “doesn’t like” her, he also senses, so strangely for him, a deep inner connection, a deep yearning for her, that won't subside.
-His soul, not his ego, has fallen in love with her; though his outer person stands guard.
+However, even though at the surface of life he “doesn’t like” her, he also senses, so strangely for him, a deep inner connection, a deep yearning for her, that won't subside.
+His soul, not his ego, has fallen in love with her; though his outer person denies, stands guard, and is wary.

 E. I have no idea what you're talking about.